Skip to content

 --config PATH Path to ccfm.yaml config file (default: ccfm.yaml if present)

---domain DOMAIN Confluence domain (e.g., company.atlassian.net)
+--domain DOMAIN Confluence domain (or set CONFLUENCE_DOMAIN env var)

---email EMAIL User email address
+--email EMAIL User email (or set CONFLUENCE_EMAIL env var)

 --token TOKEN Atlassian API token (or set CONFLUENCE_TOKEN env var)